apache/doris/docs/en/docs/install/k8s-deploy/debug-crash.md

 $ kubectl --namespace ${namespace} exec -ti ${pod_name} bash
 ```

 **3. Manually start the service under `debug`.
-When the user enters the pod, manually execute the `start_xx.sh` script by modifying the HTTP port of the corresponding configuration file.
+When the user enters the pod, manually execute the `start_xx.sh` script by modifying the port of the corresponding configuration file.
 The script directory is under `/opt/apache-doris/xx/bin`.**

+FE needs to modify `query_port`, BE needs to modify `heartbeat_service_port`
+The main purpose is to avoid misleading the flow by accessing the crashed node through service in `debug` mode.

 ## Exit Debug mode